 This program is designed for accomplished professionals who seek additional knowledge and experience to enhance their current positions, and who wish to pursue new opportunities in the field of educational leadership.
 Students prepare for positions in early childhood programs; K–12 schools and school districts; community colleges and institutions of higher education; and nonprofit educational organizations; as well as positions in evaluation, advocacy, and consulting.
-Students may complete the doctoral degree alone or in conjunction with the administrative services credential, Tier I or Tier II.
 The EdD program is designed for working professionals and courses take place in the evening.

 Students enrolled in the EdD program may concurrently pursue an administrative services credential.

 - Designed for working professionals: The program is designed for accomplished professionals who seek to advance their careers to an executive level.
 Courses are taught in the evening by teachers who are also working professionals and provide opportunities for students to draw on their working experiences.

 - Closely mentored: When students pick a dissertation topic, they select a dissertation chair who works closely with them on the design, implementation, and analysis of their data.

 - Sequential course structure: Studies begin with a five-course sequence known as the doctoral core.
 This year-long sequence challenges students to develop the components of their dissertation proposal, including their problem statement, literature review, methods section, and conceptual framework.
 By the end of this sequence, students have a solid rough draft of their dissertation proposal.